 I don’t know why Francois was sad but I knew why I was.
 I was twenty-three and newly divorced, publicly humiliated both by my unfounded belief in happy endings and my unfaithful husband.
 My friends and family had sympathy in small amounts, equivalent I realized, to their initial enthusiasm when I’d gotten married three years before.

-That Christmas Eve I had dinner and opened presents at my father and stepmother’s house.
-I thought it was blasphemy but in her family, presents were opened on Christmas Eve.
+On Christmas Eve I went to my father and stepmother’s house for dinner and opening presents.
 My gifts were mostly the kind you’d give to an invalid or a teenager: pink flannel pajamas and bubble bath.
 After the presents were opened my father offered to drive me home.
-I was stunned.
-Although I hadn’t packed to sleep over I had assumed they would invite me to stay.
-I don’t remember what we talked about on the ride home but it was books probably, because that’s what it always was.
+I was shocked.
+Although I hadn’t packed to sleep over I’d just assumed they would invite me to stay.

 I walked through the apartment, to Francois’ room.
 Empty.
 I looked in the medicine cabinet.
 Empty.
 I could hear the sound of my own crying in my ears, frantic, childlike.
 Please help me, I thought but I didn’t know if i was talking to God or Francois or just to myself.
 I went back to Francois’ room looked under his bed, looked through his drawers.
 Nothing.
 I pushed his mattress off the bed, as much in rage as in hope and there I found a small brown envelope with four blue pills inside.